hypo69/hypo/docs/gemini/out/en/explainer/src/utils/convertors/xls.md

 *   **Variables:**
-    *   `MODE = 'dev'`: A global variable, likely used for setting configuration modes (development, production, etc.).
+    *   ``: A global variable, likely used for setting configuration modes (development, production, etc.).

 *   **Classes (None):** No classes are defined in this code snippet.